elrasguno/npm-update-outdated/README.md

 # npm-update-outdated

-If you're ever thinking that the [npm outdated] command should have an _--all_ option, then this is the module for you.
+If you're ever thinking that the [npm update](https://www.npmjs.org/doc/cli/npm-update.html) command should have an _--all_ option, then this is the module for you.

 ## Installation